 Learn more about DeVry's Computer Forensics degree specialization online.

-When you specialize your Computer Information Systems degree in Computer Forensics, your coursework at DeVry University may include these career-enhancing courses:
+When you specialize your Computer Information Systems degree in Computer Forensics, your coursework at DeVry University may include these courses:

 Digital Crime: Evidence and Procedure